brimoran/Linux-on-ASUS-C101PA/README.md

 At the minute this would need to be run from the EPS2PGF folder we just created.

-### Ghost Script
+### Ghostscript

-Ghost Script is already present in the Linux install but it's worth highlighting here as it is a really useful tool to shrink down pdf files and space is at a premium for us:
+Ghostscript is already present in the Linux install but it's worth highlighting here as it is a really useful tool to shrink down pdf files and we need to keep space saved afterall:

 ```gs -dSAFER -dBATCH -dNOPAUSE -dNOCACHE -sDEVICE=pdfwrite     -sColorConversionStrategy=/LeaveColorUnchanged      -dAutoFilterColorImages=true     -dAutoFilterGrayImages=true     -dDownsampleMonoImages=true     -dDownsampleGrayImages=true     -dDownsampleColorImages=true     -sOutputFile=document_flat.pdf orig.pdf```